DelusionalOptimist/delusionaloptimist.github.io/content/posts/reddit-for-you.md

 Reddit is a great place which if used wisely can work as a great source of information of all sorts.
 This blog highlights some good subreddits for people who like computers/programming/tech in general.
 Rather than being a mega subreddit list, this is a curated list that I and some other folks at [JODC](https://jiitodc.netlify.app/) find interesting.

+## My two cents
+There are many other great subreddits that this post may not include, one of the reason being they are very specific to the reader's interest (or maybe I am unaware of them :P) and I leave it upto the reader to find them.
+Some general advice on finding good communities for your needs and making most out of them:
+- Use the sidebar to find related communities.
+- Some of the communities include a wiki where they list FAQs and general advice.
+Its a nice refined compilation of the subreddit's threads.
+- Use thread flairs in the sidebar to filter questions, topics, resources or whatever the community has to offer.
+- Use custom feeds to keep your main feed clean.
+[Here](https://thenextweb.com/basics/2019/07/19/reddit-custom-feeds-multis/) is how you can make custom feeds for yourself.
+Use [r/multihub](https://www.reddit.com/r/multihub/) to find public feeds/multis.
+- Keep an eye on the comments.
+You may find gold there.
+- Obviously use the search bar or use a search engine to find communities/threads.

 ## Good programming/computer-science related communities
 #### [r/learnprogramming](https://www.reddit.com/r/learnprogramming/)
 A subreddit where people post resources to learn programming including self-written tutorials, course reviews, programmer roadmaps etc. Programming related questions are welcome.
 Take a look at their [faq](https://www.reddit.com/r/learnprogramming/wiki/faq) which is a complete guide on getting started.